acdlite/recompose/README.md

 // ... and so on
 ```

-This is a good option for library authors who don't want to bloat their bundle sizes.
+This is the recommended import pattern for library authors.

-Recompose depends on certain lodash modules, like `compose`.
-If you're already using lodash, then the net bundle increase from using Recompose will be even smaller.

 ## Feedback wanted